pingcap/docs-cn/pessimistic-transaction.md

 3. DDL may result in failure of the pessimistic transaction commit.

     When DDL is executed in MySQL, it might be blocked by the transaction that is being executed.
 However, in this scenario, the DDL operation is not blocked in TiDB, which leads to failure of the pessimistic transaction commit: `ERROR 1105 (HY000): Information schema is changed. [try again later]`.
-TiDB executes the `TRUNCATE TABLE` statement during the transaction execution, which might result in the `table dosen't exist` error.
+TiDB executes the `TRUNCATE TABLE` statement during the transaction execution, which might result in the `table doesn't exist` error.

 4. After executing `START TRANSACTION WITH CONSISTENT SNAPSHOT`, MySQL can still read the tables that are created later in other transactions, while TiDB cannot.